utshathapa/Sales-management-system/README.md

 # 🧾 Sales Management System

 A full-stack Sales Management System built using **Laravel (backend)** and **React (frontend)**.
-This system helps manage sales, products, customers, and reports efficiently with a modern user interface.
+This system helps manage sales, products and customers efficiently with a modern user interface.

 ---